techgrounds/techgrounds-Rogier1978/000_Project/000_Version1.0/A.Design.md

 The second part (the web server) is also a VM.
 The specs for this VM are Standard B2s (2 vcpus, 4 GiB memory) and it runs Linux (ubuntu 20.04).
 Because Linux is a less demanding program, we can do with lower specs.
 On the Linux machine there is an Apache module installed to deploy websites.
 Also this VM is nested in a subnet with a NSG.
 This NSG will allow only traffic on port 80 via public addres to enter the webserver and opens port 22 and 3389 for private address.
 This final route allows a connection between our management server and the webserver via SSH or RDP.

+## Storage
+The webserver will be equiped with a MySQL single server database for storing received data from the website.
+This sort of  databaseoffers a wide range of features like indexing, data replication, backup and recovery mechanism and user access control.
+For the postdeploymentscripts there will be a blob storage.
+This is a convenient solution that is costeffective, secure and scaleable.
+Both the database and postsployment-storage will be accessible from the management server.